geraldoramos/pigeon/README.md

 Pigeon is a simple cloud home surveillance camera project that uses the new Raspberry Pi Zero W single board computer ($10).
 It uses a custom designed 3D printed enclosure that fits the board and the camera.
 A wall mount is also included.

-The goal of this project is to provide an easy way to setup a basic (yet functional) hackable cloud camera at a very low cost (~$20 total)
+The goal of this project is to provide an easy way to setup a basic (yet functional) hackable cloud camera at the lowest possible cost.
 ##
 <p align="center"><img src="https://s3-us-west-1.amazonaws.com/allge.us/pigif.gif" width="600"/></p>